-The secret to the creaminess in this cauliflower sauce is a result of two steps.
+The secret to making vegan cauliflower alfredo sauce is a result of two steps:

-1 – Pasta water – it’s like a starchy liquid gold that can turn pasta sauce into a silky smooth bowl of creaminess.
+1. Pasta water – it’s like a starchy liquid gold that can help turn any pasta sauce into a silky smooth bowl of creaminess.

-There are many good reasons to make a non-dairy version of alfredo sauce:
+There are many good reasons to make a non-dairy version of vegan alfredo sauce:

-3 – You can make it ahead of time
+- You can make it AHEAD OF TIME.

-4 – Leftovers are an option. – no separating into and oily mess when reheated like butter and cream tend to do.
+- LEFTOVERS are an option.
+There is no separating into an oily mess when reheated like butter and cream tend to do.

-- 1 lb pasta cooked (save the pasta water when you drain it!)
+- 1 lb pasta (regular or gluten free) cooked (save the pasta water when you drain it!)